Loli-Killer/ArknightsCrisisSimulator/README.md

 - Haven't tested the risk values correctly since I didn't play high risk on this map so might have some differences.
 Open an issue if you think a particular risk seems wrong.

 ### CC4
-- Mudrock golem risk 2 and 3 being immune to slow only and not being immune to bind (Coz I have no idea what's the key for bind immune)
 - Haven't tested the risk values correctly since I didn't play high risk on this map so might have some differences.
 Open an issue if you think a particular risk seems wrong.
 _____
 ## How To